-EDITORIAL | Send Amy Klobuchar and Tina Smith back to the Senate.
-They'll do the nation's teamwork.
+EDITORIAL | The 2020 election: How and why we endorse

-Over the past few weeks, members of the Star Tribune Editorial Board have interviewed more than 50 candidates seeking its endorsement in local, state, congressional and U.S. Senate races.
+Over the past few weeks, members of the Star Tribune Editorial Board have interviewed many candidates seeking its endorsement in local, state, congressional and U.S. Senate races.

 We selected contests that we think are especially newsworthy or competitive, or because they are of special interest to readers in the Twin Cities metro area.
 The endorsements are based on reporting and research by the Editorial Board, which operates independently from the newsroom.
 News reporters and editors are not involved in the endorsement process.